-Write - in detail
+- Write in detail

-Draw - enlarged, labeled, and including as much detail as possible
+- Draw enlarged, labeled, and including as much detail as possible

-Questions and connections
+- Questions and connections

-- Conclusion or summary
+Conclusion or summary

-- Answer any questions in the manual or that were raised in class.

-- Number your pages
+- If you just started an experiment, you may not have conclusions to write yet, and it is OK.
+You must include conclusions after looking at results. - Answer any questions in the manual or that were raised in class. - Number your pages